 |NC||No credit: equivalent to C- level or lower; no grade point value|

 Changes in grade plan

 Changes in the grading plan are possible only in the first week of each semester(two days in May term).
-Under CR/NC, letter grades cannot be granted, but students may ask for a more extensive written evaluation of their work in a given class for up to five years after graduation.
+Under a CR/NC plan, letter grades cannot be granted later.

 An examination period is scheduled at the close of each course.
 Grade reports are available online to the student within one week of the close of each semester.
 Grade reports will also be sent to the parents at the request of the student.

 A cumulative grade point average (GPA) for standard-system courses is posted on the student’s record at the end of each semester.
 Only courses completed at Goshen College (and Hesston College) are factored into the cumulative grade point average.
 For graduation, a minimum 2.00 GPA is required.
 Some majors require a cumulative GPA of 2.50 or 2.70.
 Courses may be repeated multiple times in an attempt to earn a higher grade.
 The previous attempt(s) will be specially marked on the transcript and only the final attempt will count in the grade point average (GPA) and in the total credit calculation.
 If the grade on the final attempt is W, then the previous grade will be used in these calculations.
 Federal financial aid will cover only one repeat of a course previously passed.
 See the student financial aid office for details.